 To estimate how much money you will need, consider:

 - Start-up costs – including rent deposits, any building renovations, licenses, permits, office equipment and supplies, computers and computer software, any other tools, vehicles, insurance, employee recruitment and training, initial inventory and raw materials, and marketing materials and advertising.
+Download this free list of startup costs you can expect to incur when you launch your business.

 - Initial cash-flow or working capital – to cover all overheads and expenses until you start earning a profit (this is sometimes called your “runway”).